maastrichtlawtech/extraction_libraries/echr/README.md

         different columns in the csv file / Dataframe object.
 The full list of fields is attached in the appendix.
         <li><strong>save_file: ['y', 'n'],optional, default 'y'</strong></li>
         Save metadata as a csv file in the data folder, or return as a Pandas DataFrame object in-memory.
+        <li><strong>link: string ,optional, default None </strong></li>
+        Allows the user to download results of a search from the HUDOC website.
+If this argument is provided, all the other arguments are ignored, except for 'fields'.
+Further information on proper usage is in the Appendix.
     </ul>
     <li><code>get_echr_extra</code></li>
     <ul>